-Experience or education in enforcement, licensing and inspection techniques, experience in wilderness travel and survival skills, First Aid & CPR certification and WHMIS 2015 certifications are assets.
+Experience or education in enforcement, licensing and inspection techniques, experience in wilderness travel and survival skills, experience in supervisory, time and financial management skills, First Aid & CPR certification and WHMIS 2015 certifications are assets.

 Knowledge of Inuit language, communities, culture, land and Inuit Qaujimajatuqangit is an asset.

 If you are interested in applying for this job, please email your cover letter and resume to HRKitikmeot@gov.nu.ca.
 Please include the REFERENCE # in the subject line of your email.

 - The Government of Nunavut is committed to creating a more representative workforce so it can better understand and serve the needs of Nunavummiut.
 Priority will be given to Nunavut Inuit.

 - Candidates must clearly identify their eligibility in order to receive priority consideration under the Nunavut Priority Hiring Policy.